Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

       ncn-m# dmsetup -ls
       ```

-      Expected output when the etcd volume is present
+      Expected output when the etcd volume is present will show `ETCDLVM`, but the numbers might be different.

       ```bash
       ETCDLVM (254:1)